curlybracketshq/giovanni.curlybrackets.it/_posts/2012-03-12-migrate-heroku-shared-database-postgres-to-amazon-rds-mysql.markdown

 Migrate your data from Heroku shared database to your new Amazon RDS database instance.

-You’ll need to aythorize access to the RDS instance from your workstation
+You'll need to authorize access to the RDS instance from your workstation
 running:

     $ rds-authorize-db-security-group-ingress default --cidr-ip 1.1.1.1/32